 You can set the link type and color for each trigger directly from the list.
 When done, click on Apply, close the form and click on Update to save the map changes.

 In Monitoring → Maps the respective color will be displayed on the link if the trigger goes into a problem state.

 If multiple triggers go into a problem state, the problem with the highest severity will determine the link style and color.
 If multiple triggers with the same severity are assigned to the same map link, the one with the lowest ID takes precedence.
 Note also that:

-1. Minimimum trigger severity and Show suppressed problem settings from map configuration affect which problems are taken into account.
+1. Minimum trigger severity and Show suppressed problem settings from map configuration affect which problems are taken into account.

-2. In case with triggers with multiple problems (multiple problem generation), each problem may have severity that differs from trigger severity (changed manually), may have different tags (due to macros) and may be suppressed.
+2. In the case of triggers with multiple problems (multiple problem generation), each problem may have a severity that differs from trigger severity (changed manually), may have different tags (due to macros), and may be suppressed.